aarongilly/ml_regression_gillespie/README.md

 You can track dozens of datapoints about your life, but that doesn't make your subjective **life satisfaction** a highly-preditable phenomenon.
 Machine Learning is an **awesome technique**.
 It can be used to reliably predict the weather many days from now using phenomenon observed today... but it's not capable of devining results in a low-vailidity environment, such as the highly abstract nature of life satisfaction.

+> [!NOTE]
-> [!tldr] If you want to be more satisfied it wouldn't hurt to move more and work and be sick less...
+> If you want to be more satisfied it wouldn't hurt to move more and work and be sick less...
 > ...but there's not much you can do to "hone" `satisfaction` levels using what's tracked here.